- Meteorite Type: Iron (IIAB)

 1 in stock

-It’s pretty unusual for a new iron meteorite to come along, and collectors are thrilled about this new find from the High Atlas Mountains of Morocco in 2012.
-Known also by the provisional name of Imilchil, this meteorite was classified as a IIAB iron.
-The vast majority of Agoudal pieces are very small (10 to 20 grams) and so slices are almost never seen.
 Individuals display a beautiful natural patina and, when cleaned, some reveal orientation and flow lines with tiny regmaglypts.
-The vast majority of recovered pieces are far too small to cut in the laboratory, but a single, unusually large mass produced remarkable sliced specimens with a rare concurrence called recrystallization as a consequence of, what we believe to be, a secondary asteroidal collision that reheated the material.
+The vast majority of recovered pieces are too small to cut in the laboratory, but a single, unusually large mass produced remarkable sliced specimens with a rare concurrence called recrystallization.
+This is a consequence of, what we believe to be, a secondary asteroidal collision that reheated the material.
 An interesting desert iron with attractive shapes and rich natural patina.